Tongue and Lip Ties, Laser Frenectomies, & Breastfeeding

 Do I Have to Treat a Tongue or Lip Tie?

 Many individuals appear to have ties.
 However, they are functioning well and have no feeding or speech issues.
 In that case, we monitor.
-A tie becomes a problem when feeding or speech is impaired or cavities develop as a result of the tie.
+A tie becomes a problem when feeding or speech is impaired, affects development of the jaws, or increases risk for cavities.

 How can a laser dentist help me?